abiola-badmus/nagato/README.md

 ## Installation

-Download the add-on from [here](https://drive.google.com/drive/folders/1RtmnBxgutSOtcwkHQBuVtGTUIkB6toyr?usp=sharing).
+Download the add-on from [here](https://drive.google.com/open?id=1RtmnBxgutSOtcwkHQBuVtGTUIkB6toyr).

 Install it like you would any blender add-on.
 Click on 'Install' and locate the zip archive.
+If you intend to use SVN, also install the CollabnetClient in the folder.

 After installation, enter the url of your kitsu server api.
 It should be something like